Solving Integer Linear Programs with a Small Number of Global Variables and Constraints: Unary ILP

 The first step is achieved by introducing one binary variable for every vertex and edge of $G$ together with $2k+2\binom{k}{2}$ global constraints that ensure that (1) exactly one of the variables representing the vertices in $V_i$ is set to one and (2) exactly one of the variables representing the edges between $V_i$ and $V_j$ is set to one.
-The second step\lv{, i.e., verifying that the chosen vertices and edges indeed form a $k$-clique of $G$,} is achieved by identifying each vertex of $G$ with a unique number such that the sum of any two numbers assigned to two vertices of $G$ is unique.
+The second step, i.e., verifying that the chosen vertices and edges indeed form a $k$-clique of $G$, is achieved by identifying each vertex of $G$ with a unique number such that the sum of any two numbers assigned to two vertices of $G$ is unique.
 By identifying each edge of $G$ with the sum of the numbers assigned to its endpoints, it is then possible to verify that the selected vertices and edges form a $k$-clique by checking whether the number assigned to the selected edge $e$ is equal to the sum of the numbers assigned to the selected vertices in $V_i$ and $V_j$.
-Sets of numbers for which the sum of every two numbers from the set is unique are also known as Sidon sequences. \sv{Using classical results by~\citeauthor{ErdosTuran41} [\citeyear{ErdosTuran41}] and Bertrand's postulate~\cite{AignerZiegler10} we observe that a Sidon sequence with $n$ elements whose largest element is at most $8n^2$ can be computed in polynomial time.} \lv{Indeed a \emph{Sidon sequence} is a sequence of natural numbers such that the sum of every two distinct numbers in the sequence is unique.
+Sets of numbers for which the sum of every two numbers from the set is unique are also known as Sidon sequences.
+Indeed a \emph{Sidon sequence} is a sequence of natural numbers such that the sum of every two distinct numbers in the sequence is unique.
 For our reduction we will need a Sidon sequence of $|V(G)|$ natural numbers, i.e., containing one number for each vertex of $G$.
 Since the numbers in the Sidon sequence will be used as coefficients of $\III$, we need to ensure that the largest of these numbers is bounded by a polynomial in $G$.
 Indeed~\cite{ErdosTuran41} shows that a Sidon sequence containing $n$ elements and whose largest element is at most $2p^2$, where $p$ is the smallest prime number larger or equal to $n$ can be constructed in polynomial time.
 Together with Bertrand's postulate~\cite{AignerZiegler10}, which states that for every natural number $n$ there is a prime number between $n$ and $2n$, we obtain that a Sidon sequence containing $|V(G)|$ numbers and whose largest element is at most $8|V(G)|^2$ can be found in polynomial time.
 In the following we will assume that we are given such a Sidon sequence $\SSS$ and we denote by~$\SSS(i)$ the~$i$\hy th element of $\SSS$ for any $i$ with $1 \leq i \leq |V(G)|$.
 Moreover, we denote by $\max(\SSS)$ and $\max_2(\SSS)$ the largest element of~$\SSS$ respectively the maximum sum of any two numbers in~$\SSS$.